by Robert Wilkinson

 Thinking of the Beatles trying to out-do anyone is pretty astounding in itself!
 While a combination of Brian's dad's physical abuse and a bit too much LSD did Brian in for many years, he's back on the top of his game and doing his thing again.
 He completed "Smile" to world raves and is now getting the global respect he so richly deserves.

-Today I'll give you a few of his early best!
+Today I'll give you some of his best!
 They are mostly early music videos from the 60s and so not live, or lip synched performances in a studio.
-Still, the first batch are very much live studio performances and not lip synched, with the b/w performances from 1964 when they were hot as firecrackers on the American charts!
+Still, the first batch are very much live studio performances and not lip synched, with the b/w performances from 1964 when the Beach Boys were hot as firecrackers on the American charts!"Long Tall Texan"

 Here's an amazingly beautiful gem that Brian wrote and sang for the "Beach Boys Today" album.
 "Please Let Me Wonder."
 Here's a better version of the Shindig performance linked below of "Please Let Me Wonder." (clipped before they cut into "Help Me Rhonda.")